raynamharris/IntegrativeProjectWT2015/README.md

 ## Organization

 ### UNIX workflow
 Initial processing of RNA sequencing was performed on the Stampede cluster at the Texas Advanced Computing Facility.
-My workflow for this is described in the UNIXworkflow.
+My workflow for this is described in the 'UNIXworkflow' directory.
 * **00_rawdata:** Download the data to scratch on Stampede with `00_gsaf_download.sh`.
 * **01_fastqc:** Evaluate the quality of the reads using the program FastQC.
 * **02_filtrimreads:** Filter low quality reads and trim adapters using the program cutadapt.